syncfusion-content/maui-docs/MAUI/DataGrid/Unbound-Column.md

 ***Record:*** Gets the underlying row data
 ***UnboundAction:*** Defines the action for triggering event.
 ***Value:*** Gets or Sets the value for DataGridUnboundCOlumn cell based on unboundAction.

-# Populate the data for the unbound column by handling

 Populate the data for the unbound column by handling `QueryUnboundColumnValue` event which allows customizing the value of the `DataGridUnboundColumn`. `DataGridUnboundColumnEventArgs` exposes `Value` property, by which you can set the value for the grid cells of the unbound column based on the `UnboundAction`.